Liquidity Adequacy Requirements (LAR) - Guideline (2025)

 Table of contents

-To review the version of the guideline currently in effect, please visit Liquidity Adequacy Requirements - Guideline (2023).
+To review the version of this guideline currently in effect, please visit Liquidity Adequacy Requirements - Guideline (2023).

 The LAR Guideline is not made pursuant to subsection 485(2) or 949(2) of the BA or subsection 473(2) of the TLCA.
 However, the liquidity metrics set out in this guideline provide the framework within which the Superintendent assesses whether an institution maintains adequate liquidity pursuant to the Acts.
 For this purpose, the Superintendent has established two minimum standards: the Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR).
 These standards – in conjunction with additional liquidity metrics where OSFI reserves the right to apply supervisory requirements as needed, including the net cumulative cash flow (NCCF), the operating cash flow statement (OCFS), the liquidity monitoring tools and the intraday liquidity monitoring tools – when assessed as a package, provide an overall perspective of the liquidity adequacy of an institution.
 The LAR Guideline should be read together with the Basel Committee on Banking Supervision's (BCBS) Principles for Sound Liquidity Risk Management and Supervision and OSFI's Guideline B-6: Liquidity Principles.